jrb7183/Relang/README.md

 # Relang

-This application aims to help conlangers break free of their latent habits when approaching new languages.
-Relang analyzes aspects of conlangers' old protolangs to find commonalities amongst them and suggests an outline for protolang that breaks from those commonalities. **While Relang can generate many aspects of a protolang, it is truly meant for inspiration.**
+This application aims to help conlangers break free of their latent habits when approaching new conlangs.
+Relang Generator analyzes a variety of features from conlangers' previous protolangs to find commonalities between them.
+Then, it suggests an outline for a protolang that breaks away from those commonalities.
+This outline will allow them to go out of their conlanging comfort zone and explore linguistic phenomena that they may have avoided in the past, subconsciously or otherwise. **While Relang can generate many aspects of a protolang, it is first and foremost meant for inspiration.**

 Relang is currently a WIP, so it only has limited functionality.
 Currently, I am focused on the phonology pipeline.
 At this point, every part of it is up and running (for consonants), so I am focused on refining Relang Probs and the Phoneme Selector (see the diagram below).
 The program can take in phonologies as inputs, but they are currently hard-coded.
 Before I continue refining Relang Probs and the Phoneme Selector, I am going to implement a way to input phonologies on the application's frontend.